anmchauhan/Animal-Helpline-through-mobile-Van-Django/ReadMe.txt

 Then open the folder in pycharm.
-Then in the terminal window write "python manage.py runserver" and then click on the generated port address to view the project.
+Then in the terminal window write "python manage.py runserver" and then click on the generated port address to view the project. created by Anmol Chauhan, Foram Dalsaniya and Ayushi Gondaliya.